leo20826/oj-uci-docs/docs/site/managing_problems.md

 ![](https://i.imgur.com/bPlNZUR.png)

 Here you may edit your problem statement.
-The VNOJ features a rich Markdown-based syntax, with custom extensions for LaTeX-based display math, and Mathjax-based inline math.
-See [this template](https://raw.githubusercontent.com/VNOI-Admin/vnoj-docs/master/sample_files/problem_markdown_example.md.txt) for a full feature example (you may copy/paste its content into your editor).
+The K23OJ features a rich Markdown-based syntax, with custom extensions for LaTeX-based display math, and Mathjax-based inline math.
+See [this template](https://raw.githubusercontent.com/huythedev/k23oj-docs/master/sample_files/problem_markdown_example.md.txt) for a full feature example (you may copy/paste its content into your editor).

 There are many options controlling your problem described in the editor, that you may use to customize the execution of your problem.